3 Ways to Find Email Header in Microsoft 365

 Retrieve Email Message Headers via Outlook Web Client

-Option 3 – Retrieve Email Message Headers via Outlook Desktop Client
+Option 3: Retrieve Email Message Headers via Outlook (Classic)

-2. Search for the email for which you need the header.
+2. Search for the email for which you require the header.

 3. Double-click on the email to open it.